 NWRI is a nonprofit organization headquartered in Orange County, California, which administers independent advisory panels that help protect public health by providing unbiased, thirdparty, expert review of state, regional, and local water resources management practices.

 The City of Tampa is evaluating indirect potable reuse to optimize and integrate community water supply and environmental sustainability investments.
 Continue Reading »

 This award is given to a member of the Association who is not involved in a leadership role but who has been very active behind the scenes to further the goals and vision of the Association and has contributed significantly to the Association.

-On Dec 6, 2020, Prof. Glen Daigger (lead organizer), Prof. Robert Nerenberg (University of Notre Dame), Jeff Peeters (SUEZ Water Technologies & Solutions), Dwight Houweling, and John McConomy (OXYMEM) organized a workshop regarding Current Status and Emerging Applications of MABR.
-With 192 Attendant involved in heated discussions, the workshop was a great success!
+On Dec 6, 2020, Prof. Glen Daigger (lead organizer), Prof. Robert Nerenberg (University of Notre Dame), Jeff Peeters (SUEZ Water Technologies & Solutions), Dwight Houweling, and John McConomy (OXYMEM) organized a workshop regarding the Current Status and Emerging Applications of MABR.
+With 192 attendants involved in heated discussions, the workshop was a great success!
 Continue Reading »

 Several members of the Environmental Biotechnology Group recently received awards and fellowships!